 Smith's ultimate goal is for inclusion riders be a regular, assumed part of contract negotiations.
 “If you get the Hollywood elite to adopt it in their contracts, it becomes baked in,” Smith told Vanity Fair.

 But Hollywood is slow to change.
-Kotagal and Smith recognize that — so they planned a solution in case studios breach the contract.
+Kotogol and Smith recognise that — so they planned a solution in case studios breach the contract.
 “Where there are failures, as negotiated by the lawyers through this breach of contract process, we’ve provided for a scholarship fund to be paid into by these studios for filmmakers from underrepresented backgrounds.
 We hope that the fund never gets filled.
-We hope that every studio recognizes how straightforward it is to meet these objectives,” Kotagal said.
+We hope that every studio recognises how straightforward it is to meet these objectives,” Kotogol said.

 If actors want to implement inclusion riders in their contracts, they can do so tomorrow; the language is readily available.
 And they might actually do so.
 This is a particularly ideal moment for something like an inclusion rider to actually take hold.
 In the upheaval of recent months, many Hollywood A-listers have committed to using their own power to initiate change.
 In a recent talk given at the Wing, Jennifer Lawrence revealed the existence the of a Time's Up hotline, which allows figures like Lawrence to stick up for actors and crew members who might have less access to power.

 “Nobody fucks with me now, but they did — how do I use that to help people that are not as ‘big’ in the world as me?,” she explained in a conversation with the Wing’s founder, Audrey Gelman.
 “So that’s when the idea of a hotline came up.
 If someone is experiencing abuse, then someone like me or Reese Witherspoon or Brie Larson, or any of these amazing women [who are] part of Times Up, [responds].
 I know every head of the studio.
 I can call them and say, ‘I heard about this treatment.
 What’s going on?’"